The best air purifiers of 2025, tested for fresher, allergen-free air

 How we tested the best air purifiers

-We didn’t just read the specs from the manufacturers we carried out our own tests to gauge the personal benefits of using an air purifier, establishing the best air purifier for each kind of home.
+I didn’t just read the specs from the manufacturers I carried out my own tests to gauge the personal benefits of using an air purifier, establishing the best air purifier for each kind of home.

-While testing the purifiers we looked at a few different factors to reach a fair conclusion of the best overall models, including:
+While testing the purifiers I looked at a few different factors to reach a fair conclusion of the best overall models, including:

-- Style: We also assessed how well the below air purifiers would fit decor-wise in a home, sharing whether we thought it was stylish enough to fit.
+• Style: I also assessed how well the below air purifiers would fit decor-wise in a home, sharing whether we thought it was stylish enough to fit.

-- Ease-of-use: Finally, our tester looked at how easy each machine was to set up and operate on a daily basis, because overly complicated technology isn't ideal.
+• Ease-of-use: Finally, I looked at how easy each machine was to set up and operate on a daily basis, because overly complicated technology isn't ideal.

 FAQs